mickfuzz/makecode-platformer-101/learningDimensions.md

 ### Lists
 Lists or Arrays also allow you to storing, retrieving, and updating values but as a flexible collection of numbers or strings or images.
 They are commonly used in combination with loops, to loop through a list of things to repeat a process.

-### Events
-Events – one thing causing another thing to happen – are an essential component of interactive media.
-For example, a button triggering the beginning of a music video, or the collision of two objects causing a game’s player to lose a life.

 ### Logic
 Another key concept in interactive media is logic / conditionals – the ability to make decisions based on